russellcxl/project-2-sei23/README.md

 I hope to allow the app to make requests for information from databases and parse that information accordingly.

 I also hope to turn this into a mobile app, or at least have it viewable on a mobile screen, since it is almost certain that whoever has to use this app will be using it while on the go.

+Other improvements/fixes to be made:
+- Validate address/postal
+- Include a product database to keep track of stocks
+- Set user location

 ### Wireframe
 ![wireframe](public/images/wireframe.PNG)